-East Fish Lake, which is also located in the Hunt Creek Research area, is an oligotrophic kettle lake of 6.48 ha fed by one small tributary stream and numerous springs. outlet of this lake discharges The approximately 0.042 m3/s through a fish East Fish Lake becomes trapping weir. thermally stratified, with oxygen and temperature regimes satisfactory for trout from surface to bottom throughout the year.
+East Fish Lake, which is also located in the Hunt Creek Research area, is an oligotrophic kettle lake of 6.48 ha fed by one small tributary stream and numerous springs. outlet of this lake discharges approximately 0.042 m3/s through a fish trapping weir.
+East Fish Lake becomes thermally stratified, oxygen with temperature regimes satisfactory for trout from surface to bottom throughout the year.